Bitter taste evolution

-The evolution of bitter taste receptors has been one of the most dynamic evolutionary adaptations to arise in multiple species.
-This phenomenon has been widely studied in the field of evolutionary biology because of its role in the identification of toxins often found on the leaves of inedible plants.
-A palate more sensitive to these bitter tastes would, theoretically, have an advantage over members of the population less sensitive to these poisonous substances because they would be much less likely to ingest toxic plants.
-Bitter-taste genes have been found in a host of vertebrates, including sharks and rays, and the same genes have been well characterized in several common laboratory animals such as primates and mice, as well as in humans.
-The primary gene responsible for encoding this ability in humans is the TAS2R gene family which contains 25 functional loci as well as 11 pseudogenes.
-The development of this gene has been well characterized, with proof that the ability evolved before the human migration out of Africa.
-The gene continues to evolve in the present day.
+The sensation of bitterness evolved in the common ancestor of jawed vertebrates: the bitter taste receptor gene family TAS2R is limited to jaw vertebrates, a group that originated about 500 million years ago.

+The TAS2R gene cluster in tetrapods is massive compared to those in fishes, with great variation from species to species indicating a rich history of evolution.

+In tetrapods, TAS2R detect toxins, mostly of a plant origin, as a bitter taste.

+Expansion of the gene cluster via gene duplication allows variants to arise, potentially leading to the detection of more types of toxins.

+As a result, TAS2R expansion usually coincides with changes in a species' diet.

+The TAS2R cluster has been well characterized in humans and several common laboratory animals such as primates and mice.
+In humans, the family contains 25 functional loci as well as 11 pseudogenes.
+The current human genetic diversity in this cluster indicates ongoing evolution.
+It also tells a story about changes in hominid diets with a shift to foods that are less likely to contain bitter toxins.

+Background

 TAS2R

 The bitter taste receptor family, T2R (TAS2R), is encoded on chromosome 7 and chromosome 12.
 Genes on the same chromosome have shown remarkable similarity with each other, suggesting that the primary mutagenic forces in evolution of TAS2R are duplication events.
 These events have occurred in at least seven primate species: chimpanzee, human, gorilla, orangutan, rhesus macaque and baboon.
 The high variety among primate and rodent populations additionally suggests that, while selective constraint on these genes certainly exists, its effect is rather slight.

 Members of the T2R family encode alpha subunits of G-protein-coupled receptors, which are involved in intracellular taste transduction, not only on the taste buds but also in the pancreas and gastrointestinal tract.
 The mechanism of transduction is shown by exposure of the endocrine and gastrointestinal cells containing the receptors to bitter compounds, most famously phenylthiocarbamide (PTC).
 Exposure to PTC causes an intracellular cascade as evidenced by a large and rapid increase in intracellular calcium ions.